 The Hoser HiFi Chronicles volume 2: Bryston.

-One of my favorite brands in HiFi, I have not run into Bryston at a US audio show in quite some time so I was happy to come across them at Warsaw.
+One of my favorite brands in HiFi, I have not run into Bryston at a US audio show in quite some time, so I was happy to come across them at Warsaw.

-The Compact T10 3-way stand-mounted speakers were a first experience for me and I really enjoyed what I was hearing from them.
+The Compact T10 3-way stand-mounted speakers were a first experience for me, and I really enjoyed what I was hearing from them.
 Fantastic imaging, a tonal balance that showed no noticeable thinness anywhere in its bandwidth, and a surprising bass punch.

-The speakers were mated to the BDA 3.14 Streamer/DAC and Bi 200 Integrated amp for a tidy cohesive system.
+The speakers were mated to the BDA 3.14 Streamer/DAC and Bi 200 Integrated amp for a tidy, cohesive system.
 Fantastic sound, modest footprint, Canadian quality and pedigree.
 Take off, eh!

 Aretai, REED, hARt Lab

-The first room had the great sounding little Aretai Contra 100S bookshelf speakers from Latvia (9,900 Euro/pair), which we’ve covered at several past shows.
+The first room had the great-sounding little Aretai Contra 100S bookshelf speakers from Latvia (9,900 Euro/pair), which we’ve covered at several past shows.

 They never cease to impress for their size.
 These were mated to the hARt Lab Tune Six Super Integrated Amplifier (26,500 Euro) with built-in streaming, DAC, and MM/MC phono stage.

 It’s a hybrid integrated amp with a Class-A tube input stage and a dual mono, high current MOSFET output stage.
-It also has a relay-based 64 step volume control.
-It’s rated at 150-watts into 8-ohms and 270 into 4-ohms.
+It also has a relay-based 64-step volume control.
+It’s rated at 150 watts into 8-ohms and 270 into 4-ohms.
 The turntable is from REED of Lithuania, and it is their Muse 1C friction drive model (13,400 Euro).

 The Muse 1C was finished in a gorgeous layered wood look and used the company’s 1H carbon fiber tonearm (3,410 Euro).
 It will also play at speeds of 16, 33, 45, and 78 rpm to boot.

-Taking a closer look at the friction drive internals (also referred to as idler wheel) it felt like I was looking at the guts of a fine automatic timepiece.
+Taking a closer look at the friction drive internals (also referred to as idler wheel), it felt like I was looking at the guts of a fine automatic timepiece.

 The second room had a bigger system consisting of the Aretai Contra 200F tower loudspeakers (27,800 Euro) connected to the hARt Lab Tune Two Reference preamplifier (with built-in streamer) and the Tune Three Reference Dual Mono Power Amplifier.

-For analog sourcing we had the REED Muse 3C Turntable with both the REED 5P and 3P tonearms.
+For analog sourcing, we had the REED Muse 3C Turntable with both the REED 5P and 3P tonearms.

 Of note was that REED has introduced a new optical cartridge called the SF with technology licensed from DS Audio and a matching optical phono stage with battery power supply.

-Both systems sounded brilliant with the bigger system having one of the cleanest sounding phono setups that I have come across.
+Both systems sounded brilliant, with the bigger system having one of the cleanest-sounding phono setups that I have come across.
 Both combos were really quite special.

 Oh, and off in the corner on static display, Aretai was showing a pair of Contra 100S in an exotic wood finish with a copper colored waveguide.
-So other options are available if standard black and white aren’t your thing.
+So other options are available if standard black and white isn’t your thing.
 I’ll take two, please!

 Popori

-Popori Acoustics has impressed me with their electrostatic speakers at past shows, and here at Warsaw I encountered their flagship speakers for the first time.
+Popori Acoustics has impressed me with their electrostatic speakers at past shows, and here at Warsaw, I encountered their flagship speakers for the first time.

 Called the Vitorla (95,000 Euro/pair), these sail-shaped speakers are a two-way electrostatic design, with an added high-frequency ribbon transducer.
 The speakers themselves have integrated ambient LED lighting that is adjustable by remote control.

-The frequency response is claimed to be 28 Hz – 22 kHz and these elegant panels will indeed put out some bass that you can feel as I experienced in the listening demo.
-You can certainly add subwoofers to these speakers if you want but, make no mistake, you wont really need them.
+The frequency response is claimed to be 28 Hz – 22 kHz, and these elegant panels will indeed put out some bass that you can feel, as I experienced in the listening demo.
+You can certainly add subwoofers to these speakers if you want, but make no mistake, you won’t really need them.

-I experienced all the great qualities that I’ve heard from the best panel speakers, a wide deep soundstage, lightning quick transient response, and a wonderful sense of clarity…along with impressive, solid, punch-in-the-gut bass.
+I experienced all the great qualities that I’ve heard from the best panel speakers, a wide, deep soundstage, lightning-quick transient response, and a wonderful sense of clarity…along with impressive, solid, punch-in-the-gut bass.

 The rest of the system consisted of a Cary Audio DMS-500 Streamer, a Pro-Ject Xtension 12 turntable with Ortofon RS 309 D Tonearm, and an EMT HSD 006 MC cartridge.
-Control and power was courtesy of a Musical Fidelity A1 integrated amp and two AGD Duet GanFET Monoblock power amplifiers.
+Control and power were courtesy of a Musical Fidelity A1 integrated amp and two AGD Duet GanFET Monoblock power amplifiers.
 All cabling was provided by VIABLUE cables.

 IsoAcoustics